 We first spent time with the Larim (also called Boya as they live near the Boya Hills).
 The Larim live in permanent villages, though like the Mundaris, they also have cattle camps where men take the cows to graze during the dry season.
 The villages are quite charming, made of thatched houses, often surrounded by thick fences, reminding me of some of the comic books I read in my childhood (Asterix, anyone?).
 The dwellings have a rather low front opening, and one has to crawl to get in (at least I did); roofs are often decorated with shells.
 A thick thorn fence encircles the village area, probably for defense against attack by their nemesis, the Toposa.

-As men are out with the cattle, women are in charge of everything else.
-They grow seasonal crops, such as sorghum, millet, and beans, raise chicken and goats, and fetch the water.
+Men are out with the cattle, women are in charge of everything else.
+They grow seasonal crops, such as sorghum, millet, and beans, raise chickens and goats, and fetch the water.
 Over and over, we saw women (and children who were –barely–old enough) clean, separate, and winnow the grains, then grind them using stones on a rock.
 Women also gather bamboo from the forest to build or repair their houses.
 They carry the long stacks of bamboo back home on their head.

 And we were lucky enough to see that they were not lying as women in two villages we visited got together and danced at the end of the day.
 They were jubilant, thoroughly enjoying themselves, seemingly forgetting about their demanding lives.